 Books That Will Change You Life

-Everything we face in today’s world has been lived or imagined by someone from the past.
 Human history is rife with trials, tribulations, failures, and successes.
 It’s our responsibility to learn from the past so we can avoid common pitfalls in our own lives.
 Reading is what gets us there.
 Time is our most precious asset.
-Why waste it doing things that can be avoided?
+Why waste it doing things we can avoid?
 One of my favorite quotes is “anyone who says they have only one life to live must not know how to read a book.”
 Simply put – reading saves time.
-Combine that with the ability to rapidly increase your intelligence, and it’s the best way for you to
+Combine that with the ability to rapidly increase your intelligence, and it’s the best way for you to synthesize useful knowledge that will shape your behavior.

 The books that follow are one’s I consider books of greatness.
 These are timeless, disruptive works of art that are mandatory reading for anyone looking to get ahead in life.